South Korean delegation heads to Pyongyang amid stalled denuclearization talks | The Japan Times

-A team of South Korean envoys headed to Pyongyang on Wednesday in a bid to help break an impasse in North Korea’s nuclear negotiations with the U.S. and plan for President Moon Jae-in’s third summit with North leader Kim Jong Un later this month.
+A team of South Korean envoys arrived in Pyongyang on Wednesday in a bid to help break an impasse in North Korea’s nuclear negotiations with the U.S. and plan for President Moon Jae-in’s third summit with North leader Kim Jong Un later this month.

-The five-member delegation sent by Moon was expected to arrive in the North Korean capital Wednesday morning.
+The five-member delegation sent by Moon and arrived in the North Korean capital Wednesday morning and were preparing for talks, a spokesman for the presidential Blue House said.
 The same team — led by national security chief Chung Eui-yong — helped broker the historic first meeting between U.S. President Donald Trump and Kim in June.

 The delegation also includes spy chief Suh Hoon; Vice Unification Minister Chun Hae-sung; Yun Kun-young, presidential secretary for state affairs; and top NIS official Kim Sang-gyun.